orbbec/OrbbecSDK/README.md

 cd OrbbecSDK/build/bin # build output dir
 ./OBMultiStream  # OBMultiStream.exe on Windows
 ```
 The following image is the result of running MultiStream on the Gemini2 device.
-Other Devcies run result maybe different.
+Other Devices run result maybe different.

 ![Multistream](doc/resources/Multistream.png)

 Notes: